South America C-Arms Market Analysis by Mordor Intelligence

 Competitive Landscape

 Domestic assemblers in Brazil exploit local content rules to supply price-sensitive public tenders; however, they face technology lag as flat-panel components still rely on imported sub-assemblies.
 Strategic moves during 2024-2025 include OEM-bank finance programs that wrap service and training into predictable monthly outflows, lowering adoption barriers for mid-tier clinics.
-AI-assisted intra-operative 3D imaging and real-time anatomical segmentation emerge as the next competitive battleground, with early proof-points in neurosurgical suites of São Paulo’s top private hospitals.
+AI-assisted intra-operative 3D imaging and real-time anatomical segmentation are emerging as the next competitive battleground, with early proof points in the neurosurgical suites of São Paulo’s top private hospitals.

 South America C-Arms Industry Leaders